Columnist Critical of Tim Hudak's Policies

 Notice on Post-Retirement Benefit

 Prior to 2012, individuals who were receiving the CPP retirement benefit and later returned to work could no longer contribute to the CPP plan, regardless of their age.
 Starting in 2012 and to reflect Canadians are working longer, the “Post-Retirement Benefit” (PRB) was introduced.
-Contributions to the new PRB will produce a lifetime benefit that […]
+Contributions to the new PRB will produce a lifetime benefit that is separate from CPP retirement benefits and will be payable the year following the year you make contributions.
+The amount of PRB will be based on your age, level of earnings and the amount of […]

 Prior to 2012, individuals who were receiving the CPP retirement benefit and later returned to work could no longer contribute to the CPP plan, regardless of their age.